gtracy/slack-stuart/README.md

 > /stuart random

 To create a new slash instruction, you need to write two methods - run() and help() - and define the plugin details in the plugins.json spec.
+You can alternately write an init() method if your plugin requires some initialization when Stuart starts up.
 For example, the random command has the following configuration:

 JSON spec :